rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/rke2-config-reference/_index.md

 ### chartValues

-Option to install charts and specify their values.
-This option is intended to be used for RKE2/K3s system charts.
-All charts install using this method are installed in the `kube-system` namespace.
+Option to specify the values for the system charts installed by RKE2/k3s.

 Example: